tdorssers/TeslaPy/README.md

 with teslapy.Tesla(EMAIL, PASSWORD, CLIENT_ID, CLIENT_SECRET) as tesla:
 	tesla.fetch_token()
 	vehicles = tesla.vehicle_list()
+	vehicles[0].sync_wake_up()
 	vehicles[0].api('HONK_HORN')
 ```

-An advanced usage example that shows more features of the module is *menu.py*.
-It requires credentials to authenticate with the Tesla Motors API and it depends on [geopy](https://pypi.org/project/geopy/) to convert GPS coordinates to a human readable address:
+It requires credentials to authenticate with the Tesla Motors API.
+An advanced usage example that shows more features of the module is *menu.py*, which depends on [geopy](https://pypi.org/project/geopy/) to convert GPS coordinates to a human readable address:

 ![](media/menu.png)

-*gui.py* is a graphical interface version of the advanced usage example using `tkinter`:
+*gui.py* is a graphical interface version of the advanced usage example using `tkinter` and supports auto refreshing of the vehicle data:

 ![](media/gui.png)